-Physics is considered as the toughest MPC subjects of class 11th and 12th.
+Physics is considered the toughest MPC subject of classes 11th and 12th.
 Although it is also one of the essentials for Engineering, Architecture and Medical entrance exams.
 Thus, despite all the difficulties, it is mandatory to have a sound knowledge of all the Physics topics taught in these 2 academic years.
-A popular topic which is also a part of class 9th Science syllabus is Motion in a straight line.
-Motion in a straight line is an easy chapter because it completely relates to our day-to-day activites.
-Let us learn more about this topic with the help of this blog!
+A popular topic that is also a part of the class 9th Science syllabus is Motion in a straight line.
+Motion in a straight line is an easy chapter because it completely relates to our day-to-day activities.
+Let us learn more about this topic with the help of this blog!’

 This Blog Includes: